MitchellGleason/MitchellGleason/README.md

 **`Data_Analyst['Statistics', 'Visualization', 'Machine Learning']`**

-I used to be a musician.
-Then I was a photographer, an academic and a graphic designer.

-Finally, I am a Data Analyst.
+I am a data analyst who looks to bring a history of creative skills and problem solving to the logical and object-oriented thought processes required in programming.
 I have always been extremely passionate and particularly obsessive about what I do in and out of the workplace.
 I am lucky enough now to have found a career that I am not only passionate and obsessive about, but which also requires the best of what I have learned from my past.

 ---